ViewComponent/view_component/docs/viewcomponents-in-practice.md

 ### Prefer ViewComponents over ViewModels

 ViewModels (view-specific objects) are deprecated in favor of ViewComponents.
-New ViewModels should not be created, and existing ViewModels should be migrated to be ViewComponents when possible.
+New ViewModels shouldn't be created, and existing ViewModels should be migrated to be ViewComponents when possible.

 ### Prefer ViewComponents over partials